jaypipes/articles/openstack/mulligan.md

 * You cannot articulate why anyone other than your company would want a feature
 * You don't review code outside of your own company
 * You only work on code for a driver to enable your own company's technology
-* You can only provide links to internal documentation that first needs to go through legal review in order for that link to be made public
+* If you provide any documentation links at all, you can only provide links to internal documentation that first needs to go through legal review in order for that link to be made public

 "But Jay, 95% of contributors to OpenStack work at some company that pays them to write code or work on deployment stuff for OpenStack.
 Don't shit where you